jbrucker/currency-converter/README.md

-If your API Key (or credentials) are in a properties file, you can avoid accidentally committing it to Github by: (a) add the properties filename to .gitignore, (b) put the properties file in a directory **outside** your project directory and add the file to your application classpath.
+If your API Key (or credentials) are in a properties file, you can avoid accidentally committing it to Github by: (a) add the properties filename to .gitignore, (b) put the properties file in a directory **outside** your project directory and add the directory to your application classpath.

 The same advice applies to JAR files.
 If you build a JAR for your application and your API Key is in the JAR file, someone can easily extract it from the JAR file.